Skip to content

 To mount a network drive from a GNU/Linux system, the easiest way is to use the Samba protocol.

-You will need to specify the server you want to connect to with the share path, as well as your ENT username and password.
+You will need to provide the server you want to connect to, the path to the share, your ENT username, and your password.

-The procedure is similar whether accessing administrative shares or your personal directory.
+The procedure is similar whether you are accessing administrative shares or your personal directory.

 The procedure is described for several file managers.
 See below.

 Use the URI (server address): smb://dirs.local.isima.fr/<ENT_username>.
-Username: username@local.isima.fr [where username is the ENT one] Password: [the ENT one]
+Username: username@local.isima.fr [ where username is your ENT username ] Password: [ your ENT password ]

-On Dolphin (KDE - Kubuntu) - Default on new machines and teaching rooms
+On Dolphin (KDE - Kubuntu) - Default on new machines and in classrooms

 On GNOME Files / Nautilus (GNOME Shell - Ubuntu)